 A corporate documentary?
-It can almost sound ludicrous.
+The idea can almost sound ludicrous.
 After all, who wants to see some shameless act of self-promotion?

 A corporate video can benefit a company in a lot of ways.
-It can help foster corporate culture by showcasing a thrilling piece of content that engages and delights the viewer, creating brand awareness and (possibly) creating new customers.
-Believe it or not, a corporate documentary can be part of a powerful message about you and your business.
+It can help foster corporate culture by showcasing a thrilling piece of content that engages and delights the viewer, creating brand awareness and (hopefully) creating new customers.
+Believe it or not, a corporate documentary can deliver a powerful message about you and your business.

 Here is how.